 EUDR Compliance: Achieving a Deforestation-Free Supply Chain

-But what does this mean for your business, particularly retailers and brands in the Fashion Industry?
-Are you prepared to navigate the complexities of EUDR?
-This article explores the far-reaching impacts of the EUDR, providing a clear roadmap for EUDR compliance.
+But what does this mean for your business, particularly retailers and brands in the fashion industry?
+Is your business prepared to navigate the complexities of EUDR?
+This article explains what the EUDR requires, what has changed, and how businesses can use the additional time to prepare effectively.

 What is the EUDR?

-The European Union Deforestation Regulation (EUDR) is legislation in the fight against global deforestation.
+The European Union Deforestation Regulation (EUDR) is designed to reduce the EU’s contribution to global deforestation and forest degradation.
 Deforestation is defined as the purposeful clearing of forested land, often to create space for factories, farming and housing.

-The EUDR will come into force on 30th December 2024*, it aims to ensure that the supply chains of seven commodities— palm oil, cattle, soy, coffee, cocoa, timber, rubber and, importantly, derived products made from these, such as leather and cellulosic fabrics made from wood pulp fibres, like viscose, lyocell etc —are free from deforestation in the supply chain.
+The EUDR aims to ensure that the supply chains of seven commodities— palm oil, cattle, soy, coffee, cocoa, timber and rubber are free from deforestation in the supply chain.and, importantly, derived products made from these, such as leather and cellulosic fabrics made from wood pulp fibres, like viscose, lyocell etc —are free from deforestation in the supply chain.

 Businesses placing goods on or exporting goods from the EU market must ensure that

-3. They are covered by a due diligence statement (Article 3c) - This statement must be filed placing the products into the EU market or exporting them from the EU.
+3. A due diligence statement (DDS) has been submitted confirming compliance (Article 3c).
+This statement must be filed placing the products into the EU market or exporting them from the EU.

 Why is the EUDR legislation important?